rhys-vdw/bookshelf-api-proposal/README.md

   // really make sense.
   forMany(client, targets) {
     const {otherReferencingColumn, Other} = this;
-    const targetKeys = targets.map(this.getSelfKey, this);
+    const targetKeys = targets.map(_.partial(this.getSelfKey, client), this);

     return Other.withMutations(Other =>
       Other.client(client).all().whereIn(otherReferencingColumn, targetKeys);
     );
   }

-  // Associate retrieved models with targets.
+  // Associate retrieved records with targets.
 Used for eager loading. attachMany(targets, relationName, otherRecords) {
     const {Other, Self} = this;